 AESTHETIC STATEMENT

 As a former licensed mental health psychotherapist and clinical art therapist, as well and a degreed fine artist, I find compelling similarities in the concept of impermanence, imperfection and transience in human psychology.
-I instinctively delve into the depths of the human experience as well as the depths of of nature and weave together the striking parallels between the two.
+I instinctively delve into the depths of the human psyche as well as the depths of nature and weave together the striking parallels between the two.
 Abstraction is an ideal artistic style of art that lends itself to expressing emotional, spiritual and psychological concepts over literal depiction of the natural world.